2005 Atlantic hurricane season: Hurricane Stan

-A tropical wave emerged from Africa on September 17 and moved across the central Atlantic, hampered by north-northeasterly wind shear.
-The disturbance eventually traveled into the western Caribbean Sea, where it organized into a tropical depression southeast of Cozumel around 12:00 UTC on October 1.
-High pressure directed the cyclone toward the west-northwest, and the depression intensified into Tropical Storm Stan shortly before making landfall along the eastern coast of the Yucatan Peninsula.
-Stan briefly weakened to a tropical depression as it crossed over land, but it regained tropical storm strength over the Bay of Campeche on October 3, when ridging further intensified and forced the storm west-southwest.
-Rapid intensification ensued, allowing Stan to become a Category 1 hurricane before its second landfall east-southeast of Veracruz early on October 4.
-Once inland, the system rapidly unraveled over the mountainous terrain of Mexico, dissipating in the state of Oaxaca just after 06:00 UTC on October 5.
+A tropical depression formed southeast of Cozumel on October 1, and quickly strengthened into Tropical Storm Stan before hitting the Yucatan Peninsula.
+Stan weakened to a tropical depression over land, but soon re-intensified over water.
+Stan became a hurricane, attaining peak winds of 80 mph (130 km/h), before making a second landfall in the Mexican state of Veracruz early on October 4.
+Stan rapidly weakened over land, dissipating early on October 5.

 Stan killed 80 people in Mexico, and damage in the county was estimated at US$1.2 billion ($13.2 billion MXN).
 Stan was associated with a larger weather system across eastern Mexico and Central America.
 Torrential rainfall across this region killed 1,513 people in Guatemala, making it the deadliest natural disaster in the country's history.
 Damage in Guatemala was estimated at US$996 million.
 El Salvador's Santa Ana Volcano erupted on October 1, occurring simultaneous to the flooding.
 The flooding killed 69 people in the country, and damage from the two disasters was estimated at US$355.6 million.
 In Honduras, the weather system killed seven people and left US$100 million in damage.
 There were also three deaths in Nicaragua and one in Costa Rica.
 Road damage in Costa Rica from Stan and earlier Hurricane Rita was estimated at US$57 million (₡28 billion (CRC).

 Unnamed subtropical storm

-In the post-season analysis, the National Hurricane Center identified an additional subtropical storm that had gone unclassified during the course of the season.
-In late September, an upper-level low formed west of the Canary Islands and moved westward, organizing into a subtropical depression early on October 4.
-It quickly intensified into a subtropical storm while curving northeast ahead of an approaching cold front.
-The storm attained peak winds of 50 mph as it moved through the eastern Azores, where Santa Maria Island reported sustained winds up to 40 mph.
-Early on October 5, the storm merged with the cold front; later that day, its remains were absorbed by a non-tropical low.
+On September 28, an upper-level low formed west of the Canary Islands and moved to the west-northwest.
+Two days later, the low spawned a surface trough along with scattered convection.
+Late on October 3, a surface low formed about 460 mi (740 km) southwest of São Miguel Island in the Azores.
+It organized into a subtropical depression early on October 4, based on the system's broad wind field.
+It turned to the northeast ahead of an approaching cold front, and soon strengthened into a subtropical storm.
+The storm reached peak winds of 50 mph (85 km/h) as it moved through the eastern Azores.
+Santa Maria Island reported wind gusts of 59 mph (94 km/h).
+Early on October 5, the storm merged with the cold front, and later that day, its remains were absorbed by a non-tropical low.
 The low that absorbed the storm would eventually become Hurricane Vince.

+This system was not noted during the season.
+It was identified by the National Hurricane Center as a subtropical storm during post-season analysis.